 These two reports examine the military justice systems of Australia, Canada, France, Germany, Israel, and the United Kingdom.
 The first report, “Adjudication of Sexual Offenses,” addresses how sexual misconduct is treated within the military justice systems of Australia, Canada, Germany, Israel, and the United Kingdom.
-Most of these countries incorporate independent elements and have moved towards more flexibility in the choice of civilian or military courts for adjudications.
+Most of these countries incorporate independent review elements and have moved towards more flexibility in the choice of civilian or military courts for adjudications.
 The second report, “France: Military Justice System,” provides a general overview of the military justice system in France, which aims to treat military personnel in the same manner as ordinary civilians with some exceptions.

 Adjudication of Sexual Offenses